Best Virtual Desktop Infrastructure (VDI) Software

 Virtual Desktop Infrastructure (VDI) Software Grid® Overview

-The best Virtual Desktop Infrastructure (VDI) Software products are determined by customer satisfaction (based on user reviews) and scale (based on market share, vendor size, and social impact) and placed into four categories on the Grid®:
+The best Virtual Desktop Infrastructure (VDI) Software products are determined by customer satisfaction (based on user reviews) and market presence (based on products’ scale, focus, and influence) and placed into four categories on the Grid®:

 - Products in the Leader quadrant are rated highly by G2 Crowd users and have substantial Market Presence scores.
-Leaders include: XenDesktop, Fusion, Parallels Remote Application Server (RAS), VMware vCenter, Workstation Pro, and VirtualBox
+Leaders include: XenDesktop, Fusion, Parallels Remote Application Server (RAS), VMware vCenter, Workstation Pro, SolarWinds Virtualization Manager, and VirtualBox

-- High Performers are highly rated by their users, but have not yet achieved the market share and scale of the Leaders.
+- High Performers are highly rated by their users, but have not yet achieved the Market Presence of the Leaders.
 High Performers include: V2 Cloud WorkSpaces

 - Contenders have significant Market Presence and resources, but have received below average user Satisfaction ratings or have not yet received a sufficient number of reviews to validate the solution.
 Contenders include: Horizon 7, Vagrant, Red Hat Virtualization, and Amazon WorkSpaces